zack-murray/labs-curriculum/Labs Curriculum/Sprint 4 - Presenting your work/GP_Blog Presentation.md

 Telling your story does more than just let future employers know who you are -- it's a record of what you've done, what you've learned, and can give a sense of the professional you've become.

-A well-crafted blog post can enhance your visibilty and signal to hiring managers (in a more detailed way) your professional journey, with all its challenges and victories.
+A well-crafted blog post can enhance your visibility and signal to hiring managers (in a more detailed way) your professional journey, with all its challenges and victories.

 Put yourself out there!
 They can't find you if you're not out there.